Pick a markdown and code style:

 valueterminal Integer ~ i64 ~ Num(n) ~ n

 to distinguish special cases.
-The token category Num is a variant of RawToken, the type of token produced by the built-in generic tokenizer, StrTokenizer.
+The token category Num is a variant of RawToken, the type of token produced by the built-in generic tokenizer, StrTokenizer, and carries an i64 value.
 Other common categories of tokens include Alphanum for alphanumeric sequences, Symbol for non-alphanumeric symbols, and Strlit for string literals.

 Please remember that there is a difference between token and terminal symbol: a relationship must be established between the two with a valueterminal declaration.